TaranVH/2nd-keyboard/README.md

 - An alternative to the Hasu USB converter: https://github.com/oschwartz10612/Scanner-Pro-MK3
 - An alternative to LuaMacros: https://github.com/VollRahm/NotEnoughHotkeys/
+- An alternative to Interception, sort of: https://github.com/evilC/AutoHotInterception
 - Mulitkeyboard https://mediachance.com/multikeyboard/ apparently has many problems.
 More info: https://twitter.com/iamnottani/status/1271530470052974595 and https://twitter.com/weirdoyt/status/1257282783044493312